-each model, the differences between them are estimated by applying a quantile-mapping bias correction method, specifically with non-parametric quantile mapping using the robust empirical quantile method (Gudmundsson et al., 2012).
-This method estimates the values of the quantile-quantile relation of observed and modelled time series for regularly spaced quantiles using local linear least-square regression.
-In order to check the suitability of the method chosen, the differences between the observations and simulations for the period 1996-2005 have been compared with and without the correction applied.
-This was done for the cases that recorded a mean precipitation in the basin higher than 40 mm, since it is the same sample used in the development of the model for the present climate.
+- 20 data from the AEMET weather stations with an effectiveness higher than 90 %.
+Both datasets are aggregated to the river-basinscale, using the mean value.
+Once the two pairs of comparable series are available for each model, the differences between them are estimated by applying a quantile mapping bias correction method, specifically with a non-parametric quantile mapping using the robust empirical quantiles method (Gudmundsson et al., 2012).
+This method estimates the values of the quantilequantile relation of observed and modelled time series for regularly spaced quantiles using local linear least square regression. - 25 In order to check the suitability of the method chosen, the differences between the observations and simulations for the period 1996-2005 have been compared with and without the correction applied.
+This was done for the cases that recorded a mean precipitation in the basin higher than 40 mm, since is the same sample used in the development of the model for the present climate.

-Figure 3 shows an example for the Valencian Community, with a comparison between the simulations and observed precipitation for the common period 1996-2005 for the flood cases that exceeded the 40 mm d-1 precipitation threshold without (Fig. 3a) and with (Fig. 3b) the correction applied.
-The homogenization achieved with the bias correction process is clearly reflected in Fig. 3b.
+Figure 3 shows an example for the Valencian Community, with a comparison between the simulations and observed precip-30 itation for the common period 1996-2005 for the flood cases that exceeded the 40 mm 24 $h^{-1}$ precipitation threshold without (top panel) and with (bottom) the correction applied.
+The homogenization achieved with the bias correction process is clearly reflected in the bottom panel of the Figure 3.